thacherT1D/webdevstuff/Promises/Promises.desc.md

   console.error(err);
   process.exit(1);
 });

+console.log('Waiting for the asynchronous I/O operation to complete...');
 ```

 For example, the `$xhr` promise remains unresolved while it waits for the HTTP response.
 The `$xhr` promise has two methods, `done()` and `fail()`, that are given a callback each.
 If the HTTP response is successful, the `done()` function's callback is triggered.
 On the other hand, if the HTTP response generates an error, the `fail()` function's callback is triggered.